-5.3 Some trivial issue
+5.4 Some trivial issue

-Item of 44, 45 and 46 are not belonging to six factors, it's the 7th factor.
-Its variance account for 2.58%, it is about tuition issue.
 Only New Zealand is a free tuition country, students of New Zealand don't have a burden on it, but that is a source of stress on USA and Taiwan.
 When tuition hike each year, students shouted intolerable.
 Item 56(Attention to evaluate others on their own) of Taiwan students shows significant higher; they care about others' opinion and that affect their own behavior.